ADL Headteacher

 I have two sons, and a dog called Misty, who may also pop up from time to time.
 I am usually quite a calm and sensible person and love reading, music and long walks, but I also love to go fast with the wind in my hair, so my favourite ways to travel are by jet boat or on top of bi-plane- even though I have only managed to do this once.

-ADL Deputy Designated Safeguarding Lead/Assistant Headteacher/Head of Science
+ADL Deputy Designated Safeguarding Lead/Assistant Headteacher/Head of Science/ Head of Pastoral

 Clare Shaw